27th GRADUATION

 Discover inspiring stories from our graduands as they share their personal journeys, academic triumphs, and cherished memories at Ndejje University.

-Najjobyo Desire Faculty of Business Administration and Management
+Nansubuga Phionah Faculty of Business Administration and Management

 Award-Giving Ceremony for the Best students